-Verifying your Brave Rewards wallet means linking your Brave Rewards wallet with a custodial exchange account.
+Verifying your Brave Rewards profile means connecting your Brave Rewards profile to a custodial account the you own.

-Linking your Brave Rewards wallet to a custodial exchange account allows you to:
+Connecting your Brave Rewards profile to a custodial account allows you to:

-- Withdraw any BAT you have in your Brave Rewards wallet
+- Withdraw any BAT you have in your Brave Rewards balance

-- Add BAT into your Brave Rewards wallet
+- Add BAT into your Brave Rewards balance

 What happens when I connect my Brave Rewards profile with a custodial account?
-When you verify your Brave Rewards wallet, your Brave Rewards wallet balance becomes the BAT balance in your custodial account.
+When you verify your Brave Rewards profile, your Brave Rewards balance becomes the BAT balance in your custodial account.
 (For example, if you have 255 BAT in your Gemini account, then if you verify Brave Rewards with a Gemini account, then you will see that 255 BAT in your Brave Rewards balance.)
-That means you can deposit additional BAT into your custodial exchange account, and then use that BAT in the Brave Rewards ecosystem (for example, to tip).
-It also means that when you send a tip to a creator, the BAT is being sent directly from your custodial exchange account to the creator's custodial exchange account.
+That means you can deposit additional BAT into your custodial account, and then use that BAT in the Brave Rewards ecosystem (for example, to tip).
+It also means that when you send a tip to a creator, the BAT is being sent directly from your custodial account to the creator's custodial account.

-- You will be asked to authorize your Brave Browser with your custodial exchange account.
+You will be asked to authorize your Brave Browser with your custodial account.
 Once you authorize the Brave Browser, you should see "Verified" in the top left of the Rewards panel.

-When you first verify your Brave Rewards wallet with a custodial exchange account, any existing BAT in your browser should be transferred over to your custodial exchange account.
-For example, if you had 14 BAT in your browser prior to verifying, then after you've successfully verified and linked a custodial exchange account to your browser, you should see that 14 BAT automatically appear inside your custodial exchange account's BAT balance.
-(Please allow up to 30 minutes for your BAT to appear in your custodial exchange account.)
+When you first verify your Brave Rewards with a custodial account, any existing BAT in your browser will be transferred over to your custodial account.
+For example, if you had 14 BAT in your browser prior to verifying, then after you've successfully verified and linked a custodial account to your browser, you should see that 14 BAT automatically appear inside your custodial account's BAT balance.
+(Please allow up to 30 minutes for your BAT to appear in your custodial account.)

-What can I do with the BAT once it's in my custodial exchange account?
+What can I do with the BAT once it's in my custodial account?

-Once the BAT is inside your custodial exchange account, you can exchange it or withdraw it to an external Ethereum address as you would any other balance in your custodial exchange account.
+Once the BAT is inside your custodial account, you can exchange it or withdraw it to an external Ethereum address as you would any other balance in your custodial or crypto exchange account.